 The Small Gallery at Hubbard Hall (in partnership with the Valley Artisans Market) regularly features the work of the finest local painters, sculptors, and craftspeople.
 Exhibitions have included painters Joan Duff-Bohrer, Clancy King, Adriano Manocchia, Jerri McDonald, Virginia McNeice, Ruth Sauer, Arleen Targan, George Van Hook; charcoal drawings by Bruno LaVerdiere and Gabi Moore; the sculputure of Stephen LeBlanc and Gyula Varosy; musical instruments by Geoffrey Ovington and Robert McIntosh; theatre props by Carol Serotta; works by assemblage artist Karen Koziol; and many more.

 Washington County, New York is home to a rich, vibrant artist community.
 Farmhouses, barns and old factories have been converted into studios where artists paint, sculpt, carve and create works of art that are exhibit the U.S. as well as internationally.
-On July 13 & 14, 2013, twelve professional artists will open their doors for a juried biennial Open Studios of Washington County offering a glimpse into their creative lifestyles, and a unique opportunity to purchase great art directly from their studios.
+In July 2015, professional artists will again open their doors for a juried biennial Open Studios of Washington County offering a glimpse into their creative lifestyles, and a unique opportunity to purchase great art directly from their studios.
 This year’s tour features a wide range of works including bronze sculpture, ceramics, mixed media constructions, folk art, paintings and pastels highlight the talents of this vibrant artist community.
 Guests are once again invited to a self-guided tour through the beautiful county side and into the studios of each artist to see new work and talk to each artist.
-New artists for 2013: Clarence King and Stephen Lack.
-Returning artists include Joan Duff-Bohrer, Virginia McNeice, Will Moses, Leslie Parke, Leslie Peck, Jim Schanz, Arleen Targan, Hannie Varosy, Gyula Varosy, and Regina Wickham.
+Past artists have included: Joan Duff-Bohrer, Clarence King, Stephen Lack, Virginia McNeice, Will Moses, Leslie Parke, Leslie Peck, Jim Schanz, Arleen Targan, Hannie Varosy, Gyula Varosy, and Regina Wickham, among others.